ShivanshKhankriyal/Saiyankira/README.md

 - 👋 Hi, I’m Shivansh khankriyal.
 A fullstack developer from Uttarakhand India.
-- 👀 I’m interested in AI specifically image reconstruction.
-- 🌱 I’m currently learning
+- 🌱 Working for the better deed.
-- 💞️ I’m looking to collaborate on System development, PHP, python, C++, C, Golang, Kotlin, Flutter.
+- 💞️ Fluent in Front-end (Javascript, Typescript), Backend(SQL,Mongo db, Typescript)
-- 📫 How to reach me Mail-:Shivanshkhankriyal17@gmail.com
+- 📫 How to reach me-:Shivanshkhankriyal17@gmail.com

 Principle- Work until you don't have to introduce yourself